AronAyub/AronAyub-Custom-Data-Licence-Plate-Detection-using-YOLO-V8/README.md

 # Integration to RPI
 - <> Now that we have a quantized and trained tested model, let's test it in Raspberry pi.

-- [Navigate to the Repository on using YoloV8 with Raspberry Pi][def4]
+## [Navigate to the Repository on using YoloV8 with Raspberry Pi][def4]

+- see how to work with Ultralytics on Raspberry Pi.
+-  Test the model best.pt

+- This can be done for live camera, image and also video.

+## Challenge for you

+- Integrate OCR to get detected data.
+- Control GPIO pins after the data is detected.

 - Further studies.